carlmontanari/scrapli/README.md

 scrapli is built to be very flexible, including being flexible enough to use different libraries for "transport " -- or the actual Telnet/SSH communication.
 By default scrapli uses the "system" transport which quite literally uses the ssh binary on your system (`/usr/bin/ssh`).
 This "system" transport means that scrapli has no external dependencies as it just relies on what is available on the machine running the scrapli script.
-It also means that scrapli by default probably(?) doesn't support Windows.

 In the spirit of being highly flexible, scrapli allows users to swap out this "system" transport with another transport mechanism.
 The other supported transport mechanisms are `paramiko`, `ssh2-python` and `telnetlib`.
 The